-When this taxi driver dropped off his passengers he would offer his card and suggest if they needed his service while visiting he would be available.
+When this taxi driver dropped off his passengers, he would offer his card and suggest if they needed his service while visiting, he would be available.
 This outrageous service he provided led to repeat business and referrals.
-When travelers would come to town they would call him.
-He, because of his level of service, was never in want for business.
+When travelers would come to town, they would call him.
+Because of his level of service, he was never in want of business.

 Do we really understand the abundance of the world?
 It is taught, “It is better to give than receive.”
 What does this really mean?
-In the “for profit” world a monetary acknowledgement is given to service as discussed.
-What we don’t realize is the selfless service to others has far greater benefit than the “for profit” world.
-One gains a deep love of fellow beings, an intense understanding of life, and an ability to move through personal crisis.
+In the “for profit” world, a monetary acknowledgment is given to service as discussed.
+We don’t realize that selfless service to others has far greater benefits than the “for profit” world.
+One gains a deep love of fellow beings, an intense understanding of life, and an ability to move through a personal crisis.
 Talents are improved, education is gained, and an experience leading to greater capability is lived.

 As a family, my wife and I have taken our children across the world to provide service to a country with people in great need.
 This trip, from a world’s perspective, cost a great deal of money and “was not worth it.”
-Many may think there are many things one would want to do before expending the time, effort, and money to do what we did.
-As it turns out, our lives were changed from the experience.
-Each of us from the adults to the youngest child.
+Many may think there are many things one would want to do before spending the time, effort, and money to do what we did.
+As it turns out, our lives were changed by the experience.
+Each of us, from the adults to the youngest child.
 All the money in the world would not have given us the experience and education we received from our adventure.
 Our children know that there is a big world out there and that not all have been given the same opportunities.
-They have great sympathy for less privileged and a desire to help.
-Their understanding of how easy one can alter another in their life course has been enhanced.
+They have great sympathy for the less privileged and a desire to help.
+Their understanding of how easily one can alter another in their life course has been enhanced.
 The knowledge that they can make a difference was born.
-Our children now are not afraid to offer help, ideas, or assistance.
+Our children are now unafraid to offer help, ideas, or assistance.
 No college could give us the education we received.
 No talk could have inspired greater convictions.
-No reading could have solidified a deeper intense and sincere love for others.
+No reading could have solidified a deeper intense and more sincere love for others.

-Personally, I have committed hours to service in my industry through our association, in my church, and in public on a variety of commissions and boards.
-Many fellow workers often scoff at the hours spent and suggest if I would spend the same hours working I would be better off.
-Only understanding through experience can offer words of advice which differs from these comments.
-If I took away from my life the friendships gained, the knowledge acquired, the skills learned, or the exposure to new thoughts and ideas, I shudder with the idea of who I would be.
-As a result of committing myself to serving, I have received ten fold in what I have gained versus the time given.
-My hope is that I will find in my schedule time enough to continue to serve.
+I have committed hours to service in my industry through our association, in my church, and in public on various commissions and boards.
+Many fellow workers often scoff at the hours spent and suggest if I would spend the same hours working, I would be better off.
+Only understanding through experience can offer advice that differs from these comments.
+If I took away from my life the friendships gained, the knowledge acquired, the skills learned, or the exposure to new thoughts and ideas, I shudder at the idea of who I would be.
+As a result of committing myself to serve, I have received tenfold in what I have gained versus the time given.
+I hope that I will find enough time in my schedule to continue serving.
 My desire is to inspire others to find the same gift.

 We are experiencing a time today that leaves many with a feeling of hopelessness.
 These extraordinary times are new to many, if not all, and we need the optimism of a brighter day.
-Our society needs those who have served to continue to serve and for those who have not yet served to offer their time and talent to improving the world around us.
+Our society needs those who have served to continue to serve and those who have not yet served to offer their time and talent to improve the world around us.
 We need a collective energy to enlighten, teach, and give hope.
 There is a promise.
-As you give you will receive.
-Your life will be richly blessed and magnified ten fold.
+As you give, you will receive.
+Your life will be richly blessed and magnified tenfold.
 Test it, live it, and experience it.
-You will alter and change for good the life of someone in need and while doing so change your own life.
+You will alter and change for good the life of someone in need and, while doing so, change your own life.

-When we serve we experience, when we experience we teach, when we teach we learn, when we learn our live is permanently changed, and as our lives are changed we are enriched beyond our wildest dreams.
-May God bless us all to better understand the gift of giving, the gift of service; which is the gift of love.
+When we serve we experience, when we experience we teach, when we teach we learn, when we learn our lives are permanently changed, and as our lives are changed, we are enriched beyond our wildest dreams.
+May God bless us all to understand better the gift of giving, the gift of service, which is the gift of love.
 Volunteer where and when you can.
 Offer your time, your talents, and your resources.
 Find inner peace and gratitude for yourself and others in this critical time of need.
-There are friends, loved ones, and strangers praying for your involvement in their life.
+Friends loved ones, and strangers pray for your involvement in their life.
 Act on it!